A Week In Los Angeles, CA, On A $65,000 Salary

 Day Two

 7:45 a.m. — I sleep in a bit today, since I don't have to be at work until later.
-When I get up, I hop in the shower.
-I'm out the door to work by 8:30, listen to the news until I can't take it anymore, and then put on some music and jam out.
+When I get up, I post my finished piece from last night on Instagram and hop in the shower.
+I'm out the door to work by 8:30, listen to the news until I can't take it anymore, and then put on Cher and jam out.

-9:30 a.m. — I make my breakfast at the office and pour myself a cup cold brew for.
-Answer emails and work on some outstanding internal requests.

 Advertisement

+9:30 a.m. — Make my normal breakfast of hard-boiled eggs and cold brew for breakfast with stuff from the office kitchen.
+Answer emails and work on proposals.

-10:30 a.m. — My manager and I have a quick one-on-one, and she invites me on an international business trip at the end of the month.
-I’m so excited!
+10:30 a.m. — My manager IMs me and asks me if I have a second, so naturally I freak out and hope I haven't done anything terribly wrong.
+We go into a room to chat and she tells me I'm invited to join her and our director on a business trip to Colombia at the end of next month.
+I AM SO EXCITED.
+I text my family immediately with the news.

-12:30 p.m. — I brought my lunch, and join a few coworkers to chat while we eat.
+12:30 p.m. — I brought my lunch again, but I accompany a friend on a walk to pick up hers.
+We bring our food back to the office and sit at a high school cafeteria-style lunchroom table and chit chat with other coworkers.

 6:15 p.m. — I change into gym clothes at work and head to a gym where my friend is teaching a fitness class.
 (I get in for free!!)
 I warm up, attempt some pull-ups, and then sweat my butt off in class.